Skip to Main Content

 Bibliographic databases are the most effective way of finding quality journal articles related to your subjects.
 The databases index articles from a wide range of peer-reviewed journals and so act as a prior quality-control mechanism.
 They give direct links to the full text of journals subscribed by the University as well as openly-available material.

-Go to FindIt and use the Database Search link at the top of the screen.
+Go to FindIt and use the Database A-Z link at the top of the screen.
 Then either enter the database name and search, or use the A-Z option.
 The following screenshot has ASSIA (Applied Social Sciences Indexes and Abstracts) as an example.

 Database search option on FindIt Screen, with example of ASSIA database